Lonely runner conjecture

 In number theory, specifically the study of Diophantine approximation, the lonely runner conjecture is a conjecture about the long-term behavior of runners on a circular track.
 It states that $n$ runners on a track of unit length, with constant speeds all distinct from one another, will each be lonely at some time—at least $1/n$ units away from all others.

 The conjecture was first posed in 1967 by German mathematician Jörg M. Wills, in purely number-theoretic terms, and independently in 1974 by T. W. Cusick; its illustrative and now-popular formulation dates to 1998.
-The conjecture is known to be true for 7 runners or less, but the general case remains unsolved.
+The conjecture is known to be true for seven runners or fewer, but the general case remains unsolved.
 Implications of the conjecture include solutions to view-obstruction problems and bounds on properties, related to chromatic numbers, of certain graphs.

 Formulation

 Consider $n$ runners on a circular track of unit length.
 At the initial time $t=0$, all runners are at the same position and start to run; the runners' speeds are constant, all distinct, and may be negative.
 A runner is said to be lonely at time $t$ if they are at a distance (measured along the circle) of at least $1/n$ from every other runner.
 The lonely runner conjecture states that each runner is lonely at some time, no matter the choice of speeds.